Linda Yu

 Linda Yu (born December 1, 1946) is a Chinese-American former news anchor and author.
 Yu is best known as co-anchor on the Eyewitness newscast for WLS-TV in Chicago from April 1984 until November 2016.
 Yu became Chicago's first Asian-American broadcast journalist when she began her news career in Chicago at WMAQ-TV in 1979.
-For her broadcasting work, Yu has received a total of five local Emmy Awards including one for her report examining the aftermath of 9/11 in 2001.
+For her broadcasting work, Yu has received five local Emmy Awards including one for her report examining the aftermath of 9/11 in 2001.
 In 1984, Yu was honored with a National Gold Medal from the National Conference of Community and Justice for her documentary, "The Scars of Belfast".

 Biography

 Early life and education

 Originally from Xian, China, Yu moved to Hong Kong with her family at the age of three, later migrating to the United States in 1951.
 Upon arriving in the States, Yu spoke only Mandarin; knowing just two words of English ("hello" and "thank you").
 Yu and her family lived in Pennsylvania for four years and Indiana for two, finally settling in California when Yu was 12 years old.
 Yu graduated from the University of Southern California with a Bachelor of Arts degree in journalism in 1968.